 It’s truly inspiring to see our city come together this way, but we know there is much more to do.
 The recent government shutdown only highlighted what we see and hear every day – too many of our neighbors are just one paycheck or one unexpected medical bill away from not being able to put food on their tables.

-Our trucks will continue to be on the road, seven days a week, to get food to those impacted by the shutdown, as well as to the more than 1.2 million New Yorkers who rely on us year-round to feed themselves and their families.
+Our trucks will continue to be on the road, seven days a week, to get food to those impacted by the shutdown, as well as to the nearly 1.2 million New Yorkers who rely on us year-round to feed themselves and their families.

 On Friday, January 25, City Harvest staff and volunteers came together to repack nearly 2,500 bags of food for New Yorkers affected by the shutdown.
 We distributed this food at LaGuardia Airport on Tuesday, January 29, to hundreds of TSA union members and airport workers affected by the shutdown.
 Thank you for joining us and helping to feed our neighbors!